 Please click here to see the popup 1

-PA6 pricing was largely stable in the month of April.
-Both supply and demand are at low levels
+PBT pricing was largely stable in the month of September.
+Supply is at normal levels however demand continues at low levels.

 POM pricing was largely stable in the month of September.
 Supply is at normal levels however demand continues to be lower than normal.
 Prices are expected to continue to fall in the coming period.

 PMMA pricing was stable in the period.
 Supply is at normal levels with demand continuing to be low.